-- 1. Only exhibitors enrolled in a 4-H or FFA Fowl project (Large Fowl/Bantam/Waterfowl/Any Other (which includes heritage breeding turkeys, doves, and other types of game birds)/Barnyard/Egg Production/Market Chickens/Market Turkeys) are eligible to enter Junior Poultry classes (Department 800). - 2.
-The exhibitor must own all birds entered in this department by May 1st of the current year, except for meat chicken pens. - 2.
+- 1. Only exhibitors enrolled in a 4-H or FFA Fowl project (Market/Breeding Poultry, Market/Breeding Turkey, Show Birds, Duck, Goose, Pigeon and Game Birds) are eligible to enter Junior Poultry classes (Department 800). - 2.
+The exhibitor must own all birds entered in this department by May 1st of the current year, except for meat chicken pens. - 3.
 There will be a Poultry ID clinic available for you to attend.
-It is highly encouraged for all first year members to attend!
+It is highly encouraged for all first-year members to attend!
 At that time, you may bring a list of your birds to get leg bands.
 Birds are not required.
 You may bring any birds you have questions about, especially if you have birds that you are uncertain about in regards of breed or sex.
 Contact Extension Office or Poultry Superintendent for date and time.

 - 1. Cock and hen are birds over a year old at the time of show.
-Cockerel and pullet are birds less than a year old at the time of show. - 2.
+Cockerel and pullet are birds less than a year at the time of show. - 2.
 There will be no dual entry of birds in market vs breed classes.
-Exhibitors must choose one class. - 3.
-Exhibitors are responsible for properly entering birds in the correct class.
+Exhibitors must choose one class.

+- 3. Exhibitors are responsible for properly entering birds in the correct class.
 If showing chickens, be sure to verify whether you have bantam or standard size birds and enter in the appropriate class.
 There is a copy of the APA Standard of Perfection in the Extension Office to help correctly classify birds or ask the superintendents, who also have copies of the standards, before making your entry. - 4.
 If there are more than 8 birds entered in any class of the Any Other Breed category in each of the major Classes (for example the Asiatic Breed), the class will be divided into additional breeds as required.
 There must be a minimum of 4 birds of any one breed in the class for that breed to be separated into a new category.
-The superintendent will decide this action.

-5. Young birds entered in breed classes should be at least four months old by the time of fair, so they have matured enough to be judged properly.
+The superintendent will decide this action. - 5.
+Young birds entered in breed classes should be at least four months old by the time of fair, so they have matured enough to be judged properly.